liufeng2015/angular-panel/README.md

 }

 # Communication
-if you have some advice or question,you can add my Wechat('Elektrotechnik') or give me email(liufeng_2015@163.com)
+if you have some advice or questions,you can add my Wechat('Elektrotechnik') or give me email(liufeng_2015@163.com)